AdobeDocs/commerce-php/src/pages/module-reference/module-purchase-order-rule.md

 ---

 # Magento_PurchaseOrderRule
-​

 ## Overview
-​

 The PurchaseOrderRule module contains functionality for creating and enforcing approval rules for purchase orders.
 Companies in a B2B environment can use these rules to enforce purchasing guidelines and limits.
 ​
 With this module installed, you may create rules such as:
-​

 -  Purchase orders over $X require approvals from a manager.
 -  Purchase orders containing more than $Y unique products require approval.
 -  Purchase orders with shipping charges greater than $Z require approval.
-​

 ## Installation details

-​
-The PurchaseOrderRule module has dependencies on the following modules:
+The PurchaseOrderRule module has dependencies on the following modules:​
-​

 -  Magento_Company
 -  Magento_Customer
 -  Magento_Directory